 VI.
-VERIFICATION PROCEDURE AND OPPORTUNITY TO CONTEST
+VERIFICATION PROCEDURES AND OPPORTUNITY TO CONTEST FINDINGS

-A. Verification of Match Information
+A. Verification Procedures

 VA will verify information obtained under this Agreement prior to initiating any action against an individual, including verification of the identity of VA internal and external providers matched to the CMS' PECOS.
 VA will reexamine all matches by comparing applicable data elements and will take steps to verify the internal and/or external provider's identity using VA systems and publicly available data sources.